 Cheese alternatives were also big at the show, with the offer more sophisticated than ever.
 Happy Cheeze exhibited its cashew-based soft and hard handmade cheeses, including an alternative Camembert, as well as its New York Style Cheeze Cakes.
 Follow Your Heart showcased its Medium Cheddar Style Slices and a Garlic Aioli Veganaise; and nature & moi introduced its Italian-style plant-based cheeses, including a Gran Vegiano ‘Parmesan’.

-In the yoghurt category, Cocofina’s organic Coconut Yoghurt Alternative – which comes in a make-it-yourself powder sachet and aims to do away with out-of-date yoghurt – was seen for the first time at the show, while Sojades launched its new So Soya!
+In the yoghurt category, Cocofina’s organic Coconut Yoghurt Alternative – which comes in a make-it-yourself powder sachet and aims to do away with out-of-date yoghurt – was debuted at the show, while Sojades launched its new So Soya!
 Raspberry & Matcha Green Tea soya yoghurt.

 And for more sweet treats, Northern Bloc’s all-natural vegan Ice Cream cooled visitors with flavours such as Chocolate & Orange Blossom, Strawberry & Yuzu, Hazelnut & Rose and Peanut Chip; and the new Ombar Centres Pistachio chocolate bar was a big hit, picking up Best New Organic Food Product.